westonwill/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 - **Parse Data**: What do you think this means?
 Why is it important?
 - **Mine and Refine**: Is the raw data enough?
 What calculations/transformation do you recommend doing?
 How do you determine the presence of outliers?
 - **Data model**: What attributes are would you include in the modelling stage?
 How do you know if the model is performing well?
 - **Results**: Who is your audience?
-What is the best way to present your resuls
+What is the best way to present your results

 > Instructor Note:
 >